AmruthaRajsheker/CLOUD-COMPUTING/Experiment 6: Creation of a Web Application for Test Environment.md

-## **Experiment 6: Creation of a Web Application for Test Environment**
+### **Experiment 6: Creation of a Web Application for Test Environment Using AWS Services**

 ### **AIM:**
-To create a web application in a test environment using AWS services (e.g., Elastic Beanstalk) or a local development server.
+To create and deploy a web application in a test environment using AWS services like Elastic Beanstalk, S3, and RDS.